-- If significant change is detected continuously, an alert is appended to an existing alert.
+- If a significant change is detected continuously, an alert is appended to an existing alert.

 - If no change is detected after two hours, an alert is automatically resolved.

-- A minimum of 4 hours of real-time data is required to process change detection.
+- A minimum of four hours of real-time data is required to process change detection.